kjurczyk/TML2/Supplementary Materials/Readme.txt

-fashion.py: Load the fashion customized dataset and convert arrays to tensors for distillation job.sh: Sample job script that submitted to the HiperGator logs.zip: All the logs results-MNIST.zip: Replicated their results on MNIST
+fashion.py: Load the fashion customized dataset and convert arrays to tensors for distillation job.sh: Sample job script that submitted to the HiperGator logs.zip: All the logs results-MNIST.zip: Reproduced their results on MNIST